TedHusted/awake/awake.md/awake.md

 “Yes,” replies Park.
 “We need all camera feeds from the garage on Tuesday.”

 “Of course.
-Pulse is fully committed to cooperating with all investigations.
+Pulse is committed to cooperating with all investigations.
 However, there are protocols in place for accessing sensitive data, especially when it involves our proprietary systems.”

-“Garage security footage isn’t proprietary,” Tate raises his tablet,“ and we have a warrant.“
+“Garage security footage isn’t proprietary,” Tate raises his tablet, “and we have a warrant.“

 “Certainly.
 Please drop me a copy, and I’ll forward it to our legal department.”

 Rourke holds out his watch phone.
 The device bleeps as it receives the document.
 He turns away from the investigators.
-Rourke speaks quietly into his phone.
+Rourke murmurs into his phone.
 Then he looks up, consulting the monocle.

 “Please, follow me,” says Rourke, turning back around.

 “I’m surprised you don’t have a smart monocle over one eye,” Park says over the link.

-“If not for the dress code policy, maybe I would.
+“If not for the dress code policy, I think I would.
 The book says that people don’t trust people wearing wearables,” replies Tate.

 Park replies, “Unless, I guess, they are defusing a bomb or performing open heart surgery.”

 Rourke leads them down a sleek corridor toward the security wing.
-Their footsteps echo softly in the otherwise quiet hallway.
+Their footsteps echo in the otherwise quiet hallway.
 The further they walk, the fewer employees they pass.

 Rourke taps his ID at a pad next to a set of heavy steel doors.
 They open with a soft hiss.
 Inside the doorway is a spacious control room filled with monitors.
-Multiple screens display different angles of the Pulse campus: the lobby, parking garages, research labs, hallways.
+A wall of screens display different angles of the Pulse campus.
+The lobby, parking garages, research labs, hallways.

 A security technician sitting at a console glances up, startled, as they enter.

 “Pull up all footage for the garage from this Monday,” Rourke tells the technician.

 The technician nods and types rapidly.
-Moments later, footage populates the screens, showing various parts of the garage on the day in question.
+Moments later, footage populates the screens.
+They show various parts of the garage on the day in question.
 Park and Tate step closer, their eyes scanning every detail.

 “Do employees have assigned spaces?”asks Tate.